muverum/usecase/README.md

 2. Built around clean architecture concepts
 3. Self documenting to a swagger document

+tldr: An exmaple service using the `UseCase` layer can be see in `/example`

 ## Sharp Edges

 I recently used the library to build an administrative API at work and ran into the fundamental problem.
 Let's say you